 We encourage patients to continue with the evaluating Doctor of Physical Therapy.
 However, if there’s a schedule conflict, you may see another doctor.

 We adhere to all state and federal guidelines regarding issues of patient confidentiality.

 Patients are constantly re-evaluated to ensure maximum therapeutic benefits.
-Patients are given a progress note to take to his/her Physician’s/Surgeon’s appointment.
+You will be given a progress note to take to the appointment with your physician and/or surgeon.